 That said, you should be aware that your product(s) won’t actually be listed on Amazon’s international marketplaces, instead it enables your product to be shipped to international customers who have made the purchase on your local Amazon marketplace.

-EFN enables you to store items in fulfilment centres in the UK, and fulfil orders from any of Amazon's European marketplaces.
+EFN enables you to store items in fulfillment centers in the UK, and fulfill orders from any of Amazon’s European marketplaces.

 In addition to this, you will benefit from having the reassurance that your customers are benefiting from local-language customer service and returns handling.

-This programme is ideal for those of you looking to test how individual products will perform in different European markets, but you should also be aware that with this option you will be required to pay a local fulfilment fee when selling on the UK site, and a cross-border EFN fee when selling to international customers.
+This program is ideal for those of you looking to test how individual products will perform in different European markets, but you should also be aware that with this option you will be required to pay a local fulfillment fee when selling on the UK site, and a cross-border EFN fee when selling to international customers.

-If you're wondering how Amazon's Pan-European FBA differs to the European Fulfilment Network (EFN), Pan-European allows you to ship your stock to a fulfilment centre, where Amazon will distribute it to each of their fulfilment centres in Europe based on anticipated demand.
+If you’re wondering how Amazon’s Pan-European FBA differs to the European Fulfillment Network (EFN), Pan-European allows you to ship your stock to a fulfilment centre, where Amazon will distribute it to each of their fulfillment centers in Europe based on anticipated demand.